AlephAlpha/DipDup/README.md

 ### `dip`

 This one is a little complecated.
-If the original stack is `...cb[a]`, then it will first pop `b`, then execute `[a]` as a program on the stack `...c`, and finally push `b` back. `dip` is written as `^` in DipDup.
+If the original stack is `...cb[a]`, it first pops `b` and `[a]`, then executes `[a]` as a program on the stack `...c`, and finally pushes `b` back. `dip` is written as `^` in DipDup.

-`dip` has an important property: for two commands `f` and `g`, the snippet `fg` is equivalent to `g[f]^`.

 ### Lists

-A list is a list of lists or commands, written inside square brackets.
-There is no space or any other separator between items in a list.
+A list is a list of lists or commands, written inside square brackets, without any space or other separator between its items.
 A list can be seemed as a program or a quoted function, so it can act on the stack with the help of `dip`.
-In a program, a list will be pushed onto the stack.
+In a program, a list is pushed onto the stack.

 ### No-ops